THAT ONE RESCUE DOG

 A PAINFUL PAST

-He faced bars and cement, wet floors and antiseptic.
-He endured injections and solitude, anxiety, and fear.
-He was, at some point, touched against his will and he was subjected to wails of other dogs in distress.
+He faced bars and cement, wet floors and antiseptic while enduring injections and solitude, anxiety, and fear.
+Someone touched against his will at some point, and he heard the wails of other dogs in distress.
 Odds are good the dog you know has pain, physical from injury, inflammation, or mismanagement.
 Emotional.
 He has emotional pain.
 I promise.

 He was forced to share his space with animals who scared him, or at the least, made him nervous.
 He may have been lucky and passed through a facility that had pillows or a donated bed.
 Or he may know a heater and bright lights.
 These things mitigated his suffering.